hsotoparada/DeepPhasePick/README.md

     util.plot_predicted_phases(dpp_config, dpp_data, dpp_model)

-Three additional optional parameters in this function allow to modify the figures content.
+Three additional optional parameters in this function allow to modify the figures content (see function documentation).
 The parameter `plot_comps` defines which seismogram components are plotted.
 The parameter `plot_probs` defines the probability time series for which classes are plotted.
 Finally, the parameter `shift_probs` controlls if the plotted probability time series are shifted in time,